 It can carry a modest upcharge over polished because of the extra processing, but it is widely available and popular on granite.

-Most granites and many quartzites take all three finishes beautifully.
+Most granites and many quartzites take all three finishes.
 Availability varies by stone, so ask about your specific slab.

 Feel the finishes for yourself

-The best way to choose is to touch and compare them.
+The best way to choose is to touch and compare them in person.
 Visit our Murfreesboro showroom or request a free quote.
 Call (615) 606-9593.